Native Middleware

 - Built-in (static registry).
 Four modules —

-jwt,cors,ratelimit,security-headers— are compiled into every ePHPm binary, including the fully static musl release.library = "jwt"just works: no shared library on disk, nodlopen, no special build. - Dynamic (shared library).
+jwt,cors,ratelimit,security-headers— are compiled into every ePHPm binary.library = "jwt"just works: no shared library on disk, nodlopen, no special build. - Dynamic (shared library).
 Custom out-of-tree modules are

 Quick start